tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 omitted two constant groups that trained from positions 500 or 800 as those positions were not novel to the varied group).
 <a href="#fig-e2test1" class="quarto-xref">Figure 7</a> displays the
-particular subset of comparisons utilized for this analysis.
+subset of comparisons utilized for this analysis.
 Again, we standardized performance within each position before performing the analyses on the aggregated data.
-In this case, the effect of condition did not reach statistical significance F(1,149)=3.14, p=.079,
+In this case, the effect of condition did not reach statistical significance F(1,149)=3.14, p=.079, $\eta^{2}_G$ = .02.
-$\eta^{2}_G$ = .02.
 Table 4 provides descriptive statistics.

 <div id="fig-e2test1">